Jun711/jun711.github.io/_posts/2019-03-10-how-to-access-an-angular-app-running-on-localhost-from-mobile-devices.md

 #### Windows 10
 you can follow these steps to get your local address(> means next step):
-Click Start icon >
+i) Click Start icon >
-Choose Settings >
+ii) Choose Settings >
-Select Network & Internet >
+iii) Select Network & Internet >
-Select Ethernet or WiFi on the left panel >
+iv) Select Ethernet or WiFi on the left panel >
-Select network connection (Ethernet) or Advanced Options(WiFi) >
+v) Select network connection (Ethernet) or Advanced Options(WiFi) >
-The IP address next to IPv4 Address is your local IP address
+vi) The IP address next to IPv4 Address is your local IP address

 The steps are different if you have a different Windows OS.